 Conclusion

-capital markets and the extent to which it relies on the cash it has itself generated.
+Like so much in the world of finance, the cash flow statement is not straightforward.
+You must understand the extent to which a company relies on the capital markets and the extent to which it relies on the cash it has itself generated.
 No matter how profitable a company may be, if it doesn't have the cash to pay its bills, it will be in serious trouble.

 At the same time, while investing in a company that shows positive cash flow is desirable, there are also opportunities in companies that aren't yet cash-flow positive.
 The cash flow statement is simply a piece of the puzzle.
 So, analyzing it together with the other statements can give you a more overall look at a company' financial health.
 Remain diligent in your analysis of a company's cash flow statement and you will be well on your way to removing the risk of one of your stocks falling victim to a cash flow crunch.

-READING ANNUAL REPORT
+READING ANNUAL

-All you need to know Annual report can reveal the secrets a company wants to hide: Here's how to uncover People who invest on the basis of tips are investing blindly.
+company wants to hide: Here's how to uncover People who invest on the basis of

 Read it in full